has been said about school reform, revitalizing the economy and meeting the

 Ed. note: This article originally appeared on the author’s blog, International Design Education News.

-Ruth Lozner is currently Associate Professor of Design, University of Maryland, College Park; previously, at the Parsons School of Design and the University of the Arts, where she was Chair of the Illustration Department.
+Ruth Lozner is currently Professor Emeritaof Design, University of Maryland, College Park; previously, at the Parsons School of Design and the University of the Arts, where she was Chair of the Illustration Department.
+She is also a Fellow

 Her assemblages and paintings have been shown in galleries and museums.
 Her illustration work has appeared in numerous publications including the